DavidAppleyard.com

 discrete + discreet If something is discrete it is apart from something else.
 For example, the brain has two discrete halves.

-If someone is discreet they are tactful and generally cautious about what they say so as not to embarrass or cause offense.
+If someone is discreet they are tactful and generally cautious about what they say so as not to embarrass or cause any offense.

 draft + draught (1) She sent a first draft of her medical paper to the publisher.